 What was your highlight and why?

-Marielle: For me it was Cinque Terre.
+Marielle: For me, it was Cinque Terre.
 I’ve always wanted to go here and experience it and it was totally not what I expected, especially in the logistics of how to access the villages!
 Walking down, the roads were pretty steep and hilly.
-But it’s worth it to walk through these amazing small villages are and their pretty scenery.
+But it’s worth it to walk through these amazing small villages and their pretty scenery.

-Julia: It was tie between the beautiful city of Palma and our Naples/Amalfi Tour.
+Julia: It was a tie between the beautiful city of Palma and our Naples/Amalfi Tour.
 Palma was more than I ever expected, it is a beautiful location with stunning views of the water, beautiful churches and cathedrals everywhere you look, and easy-to-navigate streets.
 I could have spent hours wandering through the labyrinth of streets as everywhere you turned there was a new restaurant, shop, or magnificent sculpture or artwork.
-If you ever get lost in the Old Town of Palma, all you have to do is look up and make your way back to the Cathedral that is the focal point of the whole city.
+If you ever get lost in the Old Town of Palma, all you have to do is look up and make your way back to the Cathedral which is the focal point of the whole city.

 The Naples/Amalfi tour was also incredible, while we did get stuck in some torrential rains and strong winds, the view from the top of the mountains looking out over all of Naples was breathtaking.
 We drove through the clouds to come out the other side overlooking the water, and the small towns that litter the coastline.
 It was one of those moments for me where I had to stop and just take everything in and say “wow, I am really here, I am really seeing this!”